 Brown Onions are a popular root vegetable used in cooking to provide great flavors to recipes.
 They are very similar to garlic, leek, chive, and scallion, as they are all root vegetables.
-Onions are a healthy ingredient as they are high in fiber, vitamin C, and antioxidants.
-Research says that onions possess strong anti-cancer properties and may also help in reducing blood sugar levels.
+In this article, we’ll explore the best brown onion substitute options and ideas for any recipe or situation.

 Cooking with onions is prevalent in many cuisines due to their intense aroma, which elevates the taste of a dish.
 Onions are very versatile and can be cooked like regular vegetables.
 It can be boiled, baked, or served as a side like onion rings.